In this part:

 To increase CLion heap size, you should copy the original

-directory of the CLion installation folder, should not be edited.
+bin directory of the CLion installation folder should not be edited.
 Instead of editing the original

-in the location specified below, open it for editing and add the required properties.
+idea.properties file in the following location, open it for editing and add the required properties:

 CLion allows defining whether non-ascii characters should use literals like

-If it is desirable to use lower case characters, create the file
+If you wish to use lower-case characters, create the

-All the launchers look at the following environment variables:
+All launchers look at the following environment variables: